matowens/ng-notify/README.md

     bower install ng-notify --save

+As of v0.6.0, ng-notify is now available via the jsDelivr CDN if you'd prefer to go down that route.

+    //cdn.jsdelivr.net/angular.ng-notify/{version-number-here}/ng-notify.min.js
+    //cdn.jsdelivr.net/angular.ng-notify/{version-number-here}/ng-notify.min.css

+For example:

+    //cdn.jsdelivr.net/angular.ng-notify/0.6.0/ng-notify.min.js
+    //cdn.jsdelivr.net/angular.ng-notify/0.6.0/ng-notify.min.css

-You can also download source files straight from this repo, they're located in the `dist` dir.
-Just include the minified version of both js and css files.
+And as always, you can download the source files straight from this repo - they're located in the `dist` dir.
+Be sure to include the minified version of both js and css files.

 ###Usage